bitlayer-org/bitlayer-org.github.io/docs/BitVMBridge/UserGuides/HowtoUnmintOnMainet.md

 sidebar_position: 44
 ---

-# How to Unmint on Mainnet?
+# How to Unmint on Mainnet Beta?

 ## Prerequisites